ava-labs/awm-relayer/README.md

 ### Building

 Before building, be sure to install Go, which is required even if you're just building the Docker image.
+You'll also need to install [buf](github.com/bufbuild/buf/).

 Build the relayer by running the script: